quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Special Considerations for Path MTU Discovery

-Traditional ICMP-based path MTU discovery ({{!RFC1191}}, {{!RFC1981}}) is potentially vulnerable to off-path attacks that succesfully guess the IP/port 4-tuple and reduce the MTU to a bandwidth-inefficient value.
+Traditional ICMP-based path MTU discovery in IPv4 ({{!RFC1191}} is potentially vulnerable to off-path attacks that succesfully guess the IP/port 4-tuple and reduce the MTU to a bandwidth-inefficient value.
 TCP connections mitigate this risk by using the (at minimum) 8 bytes of transport header echoed in the ICMP message to validate the TCP sequence number as valid for the current connection.
-However, as QUIC operates over UDP, the echoed information may consist only of the IP and UDP headers, which usually has insufficient entropy to mitigate off-path attacks.
+However, as QUIC operates over UDP, in IPv4 the echoed information may consist only of the IP and UDP headers, which usually has insufficient entropy to mitigate off-path attacks.

-As a result, endpoints that implement PMTUD SHOULD take steps to mitigate this risk, which may include:
+As a result, endpoints that implement PMTUD in IPv4 SHOULD take steps to mitigate this risk, which may include:

 * Set the IPv4 Don't Fragment (DF) bit on a small number of packets per RTT, so that most invalid ICMP messages arrive when there are no DF packets